 It’s a question asked by streamers who want to make sure their stream stays in good standing with the platform.
-Do not fear – there’s a few things you can do to make sure you stream music legally.
+Do not fear – there are a few things you can do to make sure you stream music legally.

-Consider which platform you stream on.
-YouTube uses Content ID which generates a copyright claim once it detects music that requires broadcast rights – the infringed music rights holder can decide on whether the content is issued with a takedown notice.
+YouTube uses Content ID which generates a copyright claim once it detects music that requires broadcast rights.
+The infringed music rights holder can decide on whether the content is issued with a takedown notice.

-When it comes to Twitch, the platform is also focussed on strict following of DMCA guidelines.
-The platform states that they “will promptly terminate without notice the accounts of those determined by us to be “repeat infringers”.
-What this means in practise is that if you do get a DMCA, you need to make sure that you get rid of clips and VODs from your stream – otherwise you’re not only putting your channel at risk, but also potentially being the subject of a lawsuit.
+When it comes to playing music on Twitch, the platform is also focused on strictly following of DMCA guidelines.
+The platform states they “will promptly terminate without notice the accounts of those determined by us to be ‘repeat infringers’”.
+What this means in practise is that if you do get a DMCA, you need to make sure that you get rid of clips and VODs from your stream – otherwise, you’re not only putting your channel at risk, but also potentially being the subject of a lawsuit.
 The lawsuit part is probably most relevant to streamers who gather larger audiences, but hey – best not to test the waters.

 Facebook Gaming recently allowed partnering streamers you use copyrighted music during streams.
 The platform has worked out deals with a number of labels including Universal, Warner, Sony, Kobalt, and BMG.
 This has initially rolled out for Facebook Gaming partners, but we envision this to roll out to the wider community in due course.

-Consider using licensed music for your stream.
 There are a number of sites that allow you to stream music from them directly for free.
-Of course these sites have a paid option that will provide further features, but it’s a good place to start.
+Of course, these sites have a paid option that will provide further features, but it’s a good place to start.
 Check out Pretzel Rocks and Epidemic Sound.

-Sign up to Twitch Soundtrack.
-Latest feature released by Twitch itself, promises access to royalty-free music safe to play during your livestreams.
-Although the service is currently in beta version and there is a waiting list to get into it, sure this curated library is something to consider: https://www.twitch.tv/broadcast/soundtrack.
+- Sign up to Twitch Soundtrack.
+Latest feature released by Twitch itself, promises access to royalty-free music safe to play during your live streams.
+Although the service is currently in beta version and there is a waiting list to get into it, sure this curated library is something to consider.

-We believe everyone should have the right to monetise their content – whether it be artists or streamers, without fear of reprisal.
+We believe everyone should have the right to monetise their content – whether they’re artists or streamers, without fear of reprisal.
 Fortunately, change is coming.

 To imagine the scale of changes we can expect, consider this: streaming platforms are a medium to promote games.
 But a decade ago, streaming content from a game carried its own risk for the platforms that made it possible.
 Even Twitch’s investors, Bessemer Venture Partners, estimated the likelihood Twitch will be sued by game publishers for copyright infringement at 15% (more on this here).

 What matters most, however, is that we should consider substance over form.
-As long as streamers are not acting in a DJ-esque capacity where music is the sole focus of a stream, streamers can essentially be seen as a “platform” that promotes music artists through their channel.
+As long as streamers are not acting in a DJ-esque capacity where music is the sole focus of a stream, streamers can essentially be seen as a “platform” that promotes music artists through their channel, no matter if you are playing music while streaming on Twitch, YouTube, or any other platform.
 It’s a reciprocal relationship.

 Times are changing.
 Let’s hope this change catches on soon.